Puncak Mandala

 Puncak Mandala or Mandala Peak (until 1963 Julianatop or Juliana Peak) is a mountain located in Highland Papua, Indonesia.
 At 4760 m, it is the highest point of the Jayawijaya (Orange) Range and is included in Seven Second Summits.
-Following Puncak Jaya/Mount Carstensz (4884 m) 350 km to the west, Mandala is the second-highest freestanding mountain in New Guinea, and Indonesia.
+Following Puncak Jaya/Mount Carstensz (4884 m) 350 km to the west, Mandala is the second-highest freestanding mountain on New Guinea, and Indonesia.

 Etymology

 Locally, the mountain peak is called Aplim Apom, a holy place where the creator Atangki created humans, Aplim Apom Sibilki (children of Aplim Apom).
 Under Indonesian administration, the mountain is called Mandala Peak.
 While the reasoning was not recorded at the time, the name Mandala corresponds with the Aplim Apom creation myth.
 The mountain is believed to be the center of the universe and the mythical place where Atangki resides.

-Geology
+Geology and glaciers

 Mandala is one of the three high massifs of Western New Guinea, together with the Carstensz and Trikora complexes.
-This peak used to have an ice cap, but it was last seen in 1989 and by 2003 it was gone.
+This peak used to have an ice cap, estimated to be roughly 100 m deep in 1959.
+It was last seen in 1989, at a size of 15,000 m2, its disappearance being confirmed in 2003.
+However, the ice cap is estimated to have disappeared several years before this, given the small size of the glacier in 1989.
 Based on the Shuttle Radar Topography Mission data, this peak is likely higher than Puncak Trikora, which lost its icecap in about 1960.